ati-ozgur/course-python/2020/homeworks/Example-Question-2020-11-12.md

 	l1 = random.sample(range(1,101),99)

-5. generalize above function so that it takes, min and max values in the list.
+5. generalize above function so that it takes supposed min and max values in the list.

-6. use random.shuffle and list operations to create example lists for the question 4.
+For example, it should work with list of numbers with minimum and maximum values as below.

+- 50-100
+- 1000-2000
+- 10-20

+Always input list size is the (maximum-minimum-1).

-7. Write a function get_first_digit that finds a first digit of a number without using string functions.
+6. Write a function get_first_digit that finds a first digit of a number without using string functions.
 You should use only math library or mathematical normal operations. your function should give true on the following asserts

 	assert get_first_digit(12021) == 1